James L. McIntyre: Tributes

 Immediately following his passing, McIntyre was remembered for his decency, professionalism and long service to his community.

 In a statement, city mayor Christian Provenzano described him as "a kind man who cared deeply about our community ...
 We are grateful for Mayor McIntyre's long and tremendous legacy of service to Sault Ste.
 Marie."

 Former mayor Steve Butland described him as "one of those individuals, when he came into a room, the respect was immediately there," adding "[his] commitment to Sault Ste.
 Marie ...
 I don't know if it's unparalleled, but it's up there with [former mayors] John Rhodes, John Roswell and other people who have passed on."

+Despite their public disagreement over the language resolution, former mayor Joe Fratesi lauded McIntyre's political judgment, "I think being sensitive to right and wrong and what people need and what people want, none of that will change regardless if it's today or years ago or 75 years ago ...
+I think he did quite well."

-A statement by Phil Becker, general manager of the Sault Ste.
+In a statement, Phil Becker, general manager of the Sault Ste.
 Marie International Bridge Authority described McIntyre as a gentleman whose "integrity - as expressed many times in his firm but fair approach to bridge business - is beyond measure."
 At its meeting on February 19, the board of the bridge authority passed a resolution commemorating McIntyre's long work on behalf of the bridge and the people served by it.

 Micheline Dubé, president and chief executive officer of the Federal Bridge Corporation described being "in awe of his lifetime contribution and more remarkable, well into his eighties, he continued to outpace most Canadians in his passion for serving his community and Canada."